- CLASS: Amphibia (Amphibians)

 HABITAT AND DIET

-Panamanian golden frogs' home habitat is in both wet rain forests and dry cloud forests in the Cordilleran Mountains of Panama.
+Panamanian golden frogs' home habitat is in both wet rainforests and dry cloud forests in the Cordilleran Mountains of Panama.
 A fast-flowing stream suits them best.
 They typically go out and about during the day, hunting for small insects to eat.
-You might think it would be dangerous to be a bite-sized animal parading about in the sunlight, but the Panamanian golden frog is brightly colored to warn potential predators that it is very toxic and would be dangerous to eat.
+You might think it would be dangerous to be a bite-sized frog parading about in the sunlight, but the Panamanian golden frog is brightly colored to warn potential predators that it is very toxic and would be dangerous to eat.
 Its distant relatives, the poison frogs of South America and the mantellas of Madagascar, also use their bright colors to announce to the world that they are toxic.

 Adult males and females have similar coloring: light yellowish green to bright gold.
 They usually also have one to several black splotches on their back and legs, though sometimes there is no black at all.
 The females are much larger than the males: up to 25 percent longer and heavier.

-Poison can keep the Panamanian golden frog safe, and its diet helps make the animal toxic even to the touch.
+Poison can keep the Panamanian golden frog safe, and its diet helps make the a frog toxic even to the touch.
 In fact, the more different kinds of insects and invertebrates the frog eats, the more toxic its skin secretions become.
-All animals in the golden frog's taxonomic family, Bufonidae, have toxic skin secretions for protection, but the Panamanian golden frog's secretions are the most toxic of the entire group.
+All frogs in the golden frog's taxonomic family, Bufonidae, have toxic skin secretions for protection, but the Panamanian golden frog's secretions are the most toxic of the entire group.
 In fact, the frog’s toxins are so unique that scientists define the Panamanian golden frog as a distinct species!